drashna/qmk_mkdocs/docs/en/docs/feature_oled_driver.md

 // Returns true if the screen was not scrolling or stops scrolling bool oled_scroll_off(void);

+// Returns true if the oled is currently scrolling, false if it is
+// not
+bool is_oled_scrolling(void);

+// Inverts the display
+// Returns true if the screen was or is inverted bool oled_invert(bool invert);

 // Returns the maximum number of characters that will fit on a line uint8_t oled_max_chars(void);